esmero/archipelago-deployment-live/docs/gitworkflow.md

 git push upstream yourOwnOrg-1.0.0-RC3
 ```

-And Git will respond with.
-Use your `yourOwnAccount` personal Github Access Token as password
+And Git will respond with the following.
+Use your `yourOwnAccount` personal Github Access Token as password.
 ```Shell
 Username for 'https://github.com': yourOwnAccount Password for 'https://yourOwnAccount@github.com':